blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Violating treaties that do not have a definite term
 - Fighting the Kuffaar (disbelievers) when the ratio of Muhammadians to Kuffaar is greater than 1:2
-- Killing Jews, Christians and Zoroastrians who refuse to pay the Jizyah and acknowledge humiliation
 - Killing the polytheists who are not in a valid treaty (Mu'aahid-s) or are protected visitors (Mu'ustamin-s)
+- Killing Jews, Christians and Zoroastrians are not in a valid treaty (Mu'aahid-s) or are protected visitors (Mu'ustamin-s) who refuse to pay the Jizyah and acknowledge humiliation
 - Killing apostates
+- Considering anyone who defies the majority's interpretation of the Qur'aan and Sunnah as an apostate
 - Killing anyone who curses Muhammad or Allaah
 - Killing anyone who finds a fault with Muhammad or Allaah
 - Striking monks who shave the middle of their heads, to expel the devil